dhanrajsinh24/American-Football-AI/README.md

-# Football Pursuit Simulation in 2022.3.27f1
+# Football Pursuit Simulation in Unity 2022.3.27f1

 ## Overview
 This project simulates a football player attempting to score a touchdown while being pursued by defenders.
 The ball carrier is controlled by the user, and the defenders are controlled by NPCs with varying speeds.